 The groundbreaking for the first Bioscience Connecticut project took place on June 11, 2012.
-Just over six years later, nearly all projects associated with Bioscience Connecticut are complete and the UConn Health campus has been transformed into a modern, state-of-the-art academic medical center campus.
+We are pleased to report that at this time, all projects associated with Bioscience Connecticut are complete and the UConn Health campus has been transformed into a modern, state-of-the-art academic medical center campus.
 Key construction projects that have been finalized include the Main Building Research Lab Renovations, the Technology Incubator Addition, the Academic Addition and Renovations, the Outpatient Pavilion, a new hospital bed tower known as the University Tower, three new parking garages, and many roadway improvements both on and off campus.
-The final project, Renovations to the Clinical Area of the Main Building, is under construction and is scheduled to be complete in April, 2019.
+The final project, Renovations to the Clinical Area of the Main Building, was completed in May 2019.
+With the completion of the final projects, FY18 was the final year of funding for UConn Health projects under the Bioscience Connecticut Initiative; therefore, there are no remaining named projects in the current UCONN 2000 program to support UConn Health's capital needs.